strateos/react-map-interaction/README.md

 }
 ```

+### Controlled vs Uncontrolled
+Similar to React's `<input />` component, you can either control the state of MapInteraction
+yourself, or let it handle that for you.
+It is not recommended, however, that you change
+this mode of control during the lifecycle of a component.
+Once you have started controlling
+the state, keep controlling it under you unmount MapInteraction (likewise with uncontrolled).
+If you pass `value` prop, we assume you are controlling the state via a `onChange` prop.

 ### Click and drag handlers on child elements
 This component lets you decide how to respond to click/drag events on the children that you render inside of the map.
 To know if an element was clicked or dragged, you can attach onClick or onTouchEnd events and then check the `e.defaultPrevented` attribute.
 MapInteraction will set `defaultPrevented` to `true` if the touchend/mouseup event happened after a drag, and false if it was a click.
 See `index.stories.js` for an example.